Skip to main content

 namespace: default

-After you applied this modification, this WorkloadRebalancer resource will be auto deleted after 300 seconds.
+Once this modification has been applied, this WorkloadRebalancer resource will be auto deleted after 300 seconds.